stiemannkj1/auto-update-example/README.md

     The CLI tool will auto-update on startup, and if run in daemon mode, will check for updates on an interval.
-If an update is found, the tool will download it, restart the process using the updated version, and shut down the original process.
+If an update is found, the tool will download it, stop the old version (child process), and start the new version (child process).
 * A server that serves the versions of the CLI tool via HTTP(S).
 The server will automatically find new versions of the CLI tool on the disk and make them available.